Skip to content

 Evelyne (TPM, PM, GM)

-Sizes TPM 16cm (impossible), PM 29cm (standard), GM 33cm.
-Design Perforated "H".
+Sizes TPM 16cm, PM 29cm (standard), GM 33cm.
+Design Perforated H on front panel.
 Canvas-backed.
-Messenger style.
-Market
+Messenger carry.
+Market context

 Shop Evelyne